bareos/bareos/CONTRIBUTION.md

 ### Localization

+For localization, the Bareos Web-Frontend uses Gettext; you can find po files for each translation in the language directory https://github.com/fbergkemper/barbossa/tree/master/module/Application/language.
+You can translate them using the usual tools for handling Gettext translations, e.g. Poedit.

 ### Testing and quality assurance

 One important thing for us is to avoid problems in the user interface.
 You can really help us out here